If you’re studying gamification, you won’t have to dig very deep to come across references to intrinsic motivation and all its glorious power.

 In a broad sense, SDT posits that three psychological needs internally motivate humans to take action.
 These needs are not only essential for motivation without external influences, but also for mental well-being.

 In SDT theory, intrinsic motivation is the opposite of extrinsic motivation.
-As you might expect, extrinsic motivation refers to stimulus that originates from external influences, such as money or other types of rewards.
+As you might expect, extrinsic motivation refers to stimuli that originate from external influences, such as money or other types of rewards.
 While the two types are often painted as distinct entities, the reality is often more complex.

 For businesses, understanding intrinsic vs. extrinsic motivation is critical to implementing an effective gamification program.
 It’s also central to gaining a better understanding of what motivates your employees to engage with their work.